 Unfortunately, cyclists face unique risks as they have modest or next to no protection against the motor vehicles with which they share the road.
 A car and bicycle accident can easily result in catastrophic injuries, neck and head injuries, brain damage, spinal cord injuries, nerve damage and broken limbs.
 If one is fortunate enough to not be rendered catastrophically injured in a bike accident, injured bicyclists almost always face considerable amounts of pain and suffering and income loss while they are recovering.
 Injuries may also require reconstructive surgery and lengthy recovery.

 If you or a loved one has suffered serious injuries or a wrongful death in a bicycle accident as a result of a collision with another vehicle or because of unsafe road conditions, our Hamilton bicycle accident lawyers can help.
 Injured cyclists deserve immediate access to the best lawyers in Hamilton and the surrounding area.
 We represent cyclists in Hamilton and throughout Ontario.
-Please fill out a contact form or call us at 905-333-888 today and we will be happy to schedule a no-obligation consultation with you and your family to advise you of your rights of recovery.
+Please fill out a confidential contact form or call us no matter where you are in Ontario at 1-844-LALANDE, or local throughout Southern Ontario at 905-333-888 today and we will be happy to schedule a no-obligation consultation with you and your family to advise you of your rights of recovery.